LeslieK-Lab/LeslieK-Lab/README.md

 ## 🚀 What I'm up to
 - Working on various project ideas that sprouted on my learning journey.
-- Learning and revising Data Science and AI topics to reinforce my learning.
+- Revising and practicing Data Science & AI concepts hands-on to solidify my skills.
-- Curiously researching and pondering over AI Governance.
+- Curiously researching and pondering AI Governance.

 ## 🛠️ My Toolbox (Foundational)
 - **Languages:** Python, SQL